conorheffron/hl7-hapi-fhir-obs-api/README.md

 # Overview
 The `HL7 Application Programming Interface (HAPI) Fast Healthcare Interoperability Resources (FHIR)` is an open-source implementation of the HL7 FHIR standard designed for healthcare interoperability, providing a robust toolkit for developers to create applications that facilitate the exchange of healthcare data.
 - This application uses `Observation` data (BMI) to decide if patients are classed as Obese (where BMI >= 30%).
-- There are several end-points to improve familliarity with the models / Canonicals available for integration & analysis.
+- There are several end-points to improve familiarity with the models / Canonicals available for integration and analysis.
-- This tool may assist in requirements gathering & integration design for devs or teams in the Healthcare space.
+- This tool may help in requirements gathering and integration design for devs or teams in the Healthcare space.
 - See samples of data returned by this micro service [here](https://github.com/conorheffron/hl7-hapi-fhir-obs-api/tree/main/demo/output).

 ### QUICK START: Build & Run API